wilkins88/ApexLibs/docs/Testing/ClassMocker.md

 `SUPPRESSWARNINGS`

-Classic that can be used universally for black-box mocks
+Class mocker that can be used universally for black-box mocks

 **Author** Tom Wilkins